holgerbrandl/holgerbrandl.github.io/_posts/2017-01-06-building-a-gi-to-accession-conversion-rest-service.md

 ## Summary

 With little effort we could build, and deploy a spring-boot application providing a REST service for GI to accession number conversion.
-Because of Kotlin's more flexible design we could keep things together in a single source file.
+Because of Kotlin's flexible language design we could keep things concise together in a single source file.
 We walked through different integrations using R, the shell, and Kotlin.

 The complete code is available unter [https://github.com/holgerbrandl/gi2accession](https://github.com/holgerbrandl/gi2accession)